 Commonwealth Objective for Reform and Efficiency

 Enforcer Jaxon Tennant and his former Colony 6 crew are the last hope for a post-Breakdown society, where CORE Elite experiment on and enslave those they profess to aid.
 Jaxon’s gift of premonitions, his visions of what will be, are growing stronger and more frequent—and equally more terrifying.
-All his visions have come true so far, and if he doesn’t find a way to change that, there may not be a future for him or his crew.
+But he sees nothing of the vision he needs most, and if he doesn’t find a way to change that, there may not be a future for one of his crew.

 Location: Amarillo City, Dallastar